jian-qin/quickly-open-files_vue/README.md

 English | [简体中文](./README.zh-CN.md)

-> Quickly open files in VSCode by right-clicking on elements on the page
+> Quickly open the corresponding file in VSCode by clicking on the element on the page

 ## Compatibility